|You know it makes sense|

 This is a long-standing matter of debate.
 It's definitely stated that money doesn't exist and economics are different.
 Captain Picard says more than once that they work to better themselves and others.
 (See also the page on other questions of what the Federation is like.)

 There is however an alternative possibility: work is still necessary but now everyone is doing it in order to better themselves.
 This vision of society has been around for some time.
 In the 19th century William Morris wrote a Utopian novel News From Nowhere, about a future in which work is an end in itself that people enjoy.
 Marx believed that history would reach a similar end-point, "after labor has become not only a means of life but life's prime want" (Critique of the Gotha Programme) but didn't say much on the subject.
 However Lenin expanded on it a bit in The State and Revolution.
 After the revolution, there would first be a "dictatorship of the proletariat" in which you would receive a certificate for your labour enabling you to get the equivalent goods.
 Lenin warned that "we must not think that having overthrown capitalism people will at once learn to work for society without any rules of law".
 But then there would be a higher stage, when all this is left behind, people work freely, and the rule is "From each according to his ability, to each according to his needs".
+This two-stage theory is notable because both Marx and utopian socialism are often criticized on the grounds that people would slack off.
+Marx actually accepts this; however the thinks that after a period of state socialism human psychology will be different.

 We don't get to see a lot of the world outside Star Fleet in the earlier series.
 Starfleet itself is not much help.
 (Even in the present day, capitalist economics are not necessary for the internal relations of a naval crew at sea, or an Antarctic expedition.)
 However there are miners, who seem to be motivated by some sort of gain rather than enjoyment.
 Star Trek is deliberately vague about them; they're useful for stories but it's hard to fit them into the utopian future.
 Also apparently there are itinerant Vulcan traders ("Errand of Mercy", TOS) but this category seems to have been invented for the plot.
 There are also cases where money pops up: for example in Star Trek 3 McCoy is told that chartering a ship will cost a lot, and he says that he has money.
 (In DS9 Quark's bar is obviously part of a money economy but the space station is a cross-cultural meeting place.)
 In most cases however it seems likely that these are transactions with people outside the Federation.
 However, that raises another question: where do Federation citizens get this money from?
 Does the Federation give you an allowance of money for such purposes on request?
 Or do citizens acquire money by economic activities involving non-Federation societies?
 That would be a rather shady activity, possibly illegal, certainly a bit anti-social, but it would not matter too much if it remained marginal, which it probably would if the vast majority of people get everything they want free.
 We do see signs (such as Star Fleet officers' indulgence in Romulan ale) that they are a bit relaxed about some of the rules when well away from Earth.